Sofi-Tech/ipc/.github/SECURITY.md

 ## Handshakes

-If your Veza server connects with other machines, this changes a little more ─ you can whitelist the other machines' IPs with `iptables` (besides `localhost` itself) or implement **an additional handshake**.
+If your `@sofidev/ipc` server connects with other machines, this changes a little more ─ you can whitelist the other machines' IPs with `iptables` (besides `localhost` itself) or implement **an additional handshake**.

 Additional handshakes can be made by sending a message from the Server to the Client (or vice versa) and compare certain